Climate change in Nigeria: Sea level rise and floods

 In late August 2012, Nigeria was hit by the worst flooding ever experienced in 40 years.
 This affected 7 million people in communities across 33 states including kogi state.
 More than 2 million people out of the affected 7 million were driven from their homes by rising waters.

 Nigeria experienced another flooding caused by heavy seasonal rains in 2013 which brought further misery to a population that was still recovering from the 2012 fatal floods.
 Many mud-brick homes collapsed and families' belongings were ruined.
 Dug wells which are sources of potable water were also polluted.
 The states of Abia, Bauchi, Benue, Jigawa, Kebbi, Kano, Kogi and Zamfara were most affected by the floodwaters which lasted for 48 hours.
 The situation in Kaduna and Katsina was aggravated by the collapse of earth dams.
 According to the National Emergency Management Agency, more than 47,000 people were affected.
 This lesser number of people affected is attributed to the lessons of the 2012 floods which prepared the country for a better response.

-In Nigeria areas around the coastal regions are at risk of rising sea level.
+In Nigeria, areas around the coastal regions are at risk of rising sea level.
 For example, the Niger Delta area is extremely vulnerable to flooding at a risk of rising sea level and a victim of extreme oil pollution.
 Climate change was the reason behind the flood that took place in Southern Nigeria in 2012.
 The flood was responsible for the loss of houses, farms, farm produce, properties and lives.
-According to statistics released in 2014 by National Emergency Management Agency (NEMA), about 5,000 houses and 60 homes were affected in a windstorm that occurred in four states in the south west region.
+According to the statistics released in 2014 by National Emergency Management Agency (NEMA), about 5,000 houses and 60 homes were affected in a windstorm that occurred in four states in the South-West region.

-Impacts on people
+Impacts to Nigeria and its economy

 The country is likely to experience exacerbate floods, droughts, heat waves and hamper agricultural production in hotter and drier seasons.